 Assessing athletes in the NFL is highly position dependent.
-Moxy allows the trainer to see the individual athlete’s physiologic information in real time by delivering precise real time throughout warm ups, while training, during play, and in the recovery room.
+Moxy allows the athletic trainer to see the individual athlete’s physiologic information in real time by delivering precise real time throughout warm ups, while training, during play, and in the recovery room.
 A small non-invasive wearable, the MOXY uses light to measure muscle oxygenation (SmO2) and hemoglobin (tHb) in muscle tissue.

-- Is the missing piece within return to play protocols, helping the trainer see and interpret issues with greater clarity
+- Is the missing piece within return to play protocols, helping the athletic trainer see and interpret issues with greater clarity

-- Allows the trainer to see physiological information on the athlete while they perform their actual sport
+- Allows the athletic trainer to see physiological information on the athlete while they perform their actual sport

 - Ensures athletes are properly warmed up based on individualized physiological data

 - Easily attached anywhere on the body

 Finding the Limiter with Muscle Oxygen Monitoring to Maximize Athletic PerformanceClick here to read blog post